-The Legend of Zelda: The Wind Waker marks the debut entry in the Zelda franchise on the Nintendo GameCube, and the first 3D Zelda game since Majora's Mask.
+The Legend of Zelda: The Wind Waker marks the debut entry of the The Legend of Zeldafranchise on the Nintendo GameCube, and the first 3D Zelda game since Majora's Mask.
 As Link, the player must travel a vast ocean to find his sister.
-A full-on HD remaster of The Wind Waker for the Wii U is scheduled to arrive in October 2013.

 The Wind Waker begins in a small island on the corner of a vast ocean, where all boys of Outset Island wear the familiar green tunic when they come of age.